 Customer specified parameters that will enhance the fuel efficiency and the operator's convenience can be programmed into the Electronic Control Module (ECM).
 Some parameters may affect engine operation.
 This may lead to complaints from the operator about power or about performance.
-The following engine related parameters may be programmed by the customer by using Caterpillar electronic service tools in order to influence the operation of the engine:
+Certain engine parameters may be programmed by the customer by using Caterpillar electronic service tools in order to influence the operation of the engine: